reljadev/docker-users/README.md

 When new user is created, by default, it's `UID` will be the first available id, greater than 999, because `0-999` range is reserved for system accounts.
 The caveat here lies in the way `adduser` checks which `UID` is available.

 You might think that `adduser` asks the kernel which `UID`'s are not already in use, and then chooses the smallest one from them.
 But that's not the case.
 Instead it refers to a `/etc/passwd` file, which is just a plain-text list of all registered users, complete with their usernames, passwords, `UID`'s and more.
-This file is not controlled by the kernel, but by a third-party software, and it exists simply for our convenience, so we can use named users instead of a bunch of numbers.
+This file is not controlled by the kernel, but by an external tool, and it exists simply for our convenience, so we can use named users instead of a bunch of numbers.
 It's important to realize that `/etc/passwd`, doesn't have to contain all the users present on the system.

 In a way there isn't a place where all users on the system are stored.
 That's because to kernel, user and group ID's are just numbers attached to a process, which are used to see if the process is allowed to read, write or execute a file, that belongs to specific owner (`UID`) and group (`GID`).
 That's all kernel knows and cares about - `UID`'s and `GID`'s.
 It doesn't know any usernames.

 How do `kernal` and `passwd` interact with each other?
 When you log in and give your username, a program, running as root, takes the username and looks up the UID in `/etc/passwd`, asks for the password and checks it.
 If all goes well, the program changes to that `UID`/`GID` pair and executes the user's login shell.

 Normally, all of this works perfectally well, and you can only map one `UID` to only one username.
-However, because `/etc/passwd` isn't maintained by the kernel, but by a third-party program, operating system within the docker container will come with it's own `/etc/passwd`, and a second mapping to the same `UID` is possible, and it's exactly what happens in practice if you are not careful.
+However, because `/etc/passwd` isn't maintained by the kernel, but by an external tool, operating system within the docker container will come with it's own `/etc/passwd`, and a second mapping to the same `UID` is possible, and it's exactly what happens in practice if you are not careful.

 Let's look at an example.
 Say we create a new Docker image from the following `Dockerfile`
 ```